PlaceOS/docs/reference/security-compliance/gdpr.md

 * Email Address
 * Phone Number
 * Details of your visits to our application including, but not limited to:
-    * traffic data
+    * Traffic data
-    * location data
+    * Location data
-    * weblogs and other communication data
+    * Weblogs and other communication data

 ### How We Use Personal Data